dialogic-godot/documentation/documentation/classes/class_dialogicgamehandler.md

-Index of the event the timeline handeling is currently at.
+Index of the event the timeline handling is currently at.

 ---